 - Well dressing, also known as well flowering, is a tradition practised in some parts of rural England in which wells, springs and other water sources are decorated with designs created from flower petals.
 Although not a May Day activity it usually starts in May and once again flowery decoration is the norm.

-It is a day of transition with an interesting co-incidence of ends (involving death and fires) and beginnings (involving birth and flowers).
+It is a day of transition with an interesting co-incidence of beginnings (involving birth and flowers) and ends (involving death and fires).

 More recently May Day has become a workers’ public holiday and has been revived by pagans as a new festival.